chargeITmobility/bsm-python/doc/examples/ev-charging-exchange-data.md

 - Charging station
     - The controller [creates](snapshots.md#snapshot-creation) snapshots and
       [fetches their OCMF
-      respresentation](ocmf.md#getting-the-ocmf-representation)
+      respresentation](ocmf.md#getting-the-ocmf-representation) from the start or stop event of the charging process
-    - I directly passes the OCMF data to a backend
+    - It directly passes the OCMF data to a backend (start + stop)

 - Backend and frontend
-    - Receive and handles snapshot data in OCMF format
+    - Receive and handles snapshot data in OCMF format (start + stop)
-    - Assemble [OCMF XML data](ocmf.md#ocmf-xml) from the individual snapshots and provide it to the customer
+    - Assemble [OCMF XML data](ocmf.md#ocmf-xml) from the individual snapshots
+    - Backend submits signed data to the frontend
+    - Provide the OCMF XML to the customer (for example as download via its web UI)

 - Customer
     - Downloads charging data from the frontend, stores it, and opens the file